TerrenceHung/CSCD27-F16/labs/07/README.md

 1. select one of the packets in the TCP stream
 2. click right and select "Follow TCP Stream" (do not close the modal window this time)
 3. click on "Save As" and save the file under the path `/vagrant/mallory/results/` to make it accessible from the host
-4. as a verification step, open this file on the host using any text editor and check that the right TCP stream was captured
+4. as a verification step, open this file on the host using any text editor and check that the right TCP stream was captured.
+The file can be found at: `~/cscd27f16_space/CSCD27-F16/assignments/02/code/mallory/results/`

 From this TCP stream, can Mallory see: